Category

 What is margin trading?

-Margin trading allows you to borrow funds from your broker to purchase more securities than you could with just your own money.
-This leverage can amplify potential returns, but it also increases the risk of larger losses.
+Margin trading allows you to borrow funds from your broker to purchase additional securities, giving you increased buying power.
+While this leverage can enhance potential returns, it also increases the risk of amplified losses.

 How do I trade on margin?